-By focusing on the old story, you are telling the Universe what you want.
+By focusing on the old story, you're telling the Universe what you want.
 The old story produces feelings of shame, apathy, despair, grief, anger…and pride.

-Yes, your suffering is a cross that you bear, a badge, and you are proud of the distrustful, cynical, streetwise person it has turned you into, a person who sees ghosts where there are none, a conspiracy in every news bulletin.
+Yes, your suffering is a cross that you bear, a badge, and you're proud of the distrustful, cynical, streetwise person it has turned you into.
+A person who sees ghosts where there are none, a conspiracy in every news bulletin.

 Pride is interesting.
-More often than not it is hailed as a virtue, but it is a double-edged sword.
+More often than not it's hailed as a virtue, but it's a double-edged sword.

-All of these above emotions are grounded in fear and so the Universe will serve up a nice helping of fear to you again and again.
-You will react to this with your ego in the form of pride, and the cycle will continue down to rejection, anger and so on.
+All of these above emotions are grounded in fear and so the Universe will serve up a nice helping of fear to you, again and again.
+You'll react to this with your ego in the form of pride, and the cycle will continue down to rejection, anger, and so on.
 And people tend to wallow in grief and shame.

 Changing your story takes courage.
-Courage of the soul, not the mind.
+The courage of the soul, not the mind.
 Courage is where your truth starts to emerge.
 It's hard to face your truth, but once you do you can't go back, you can’t 'unknow' it.
-You will not want to.
+You won't want to.